timothycarambat/iagreek/readme.md

 Mail: Self-Hosted & Mailtrap for Development
 Payment: Stripe
 RDBMS: Postgres >= 9.6
-Google: GOOGLE_PLACES_API

 **BIG NOTE:**
-The tables for `iagreek` marketing are made with the `aigreek_app` repo.
+The tables for `iagreek` marketing are made with the `iagreek_app` repo.
 Since both applications are needed to run concurrently to have the full ecosystem, they should both talk to the tables that are made in the application for now.

 ## To get started with development